 If you meet these requirements, please complete an academic program change form with your your current academic advisor or dean's office, who will forward the request to us for review.
 Once CGS receives and reviews your information, you will receive a final decision from CGS via your Pitt e-mail.

-Current University of Pittsburgh students not already enrolled in CGS: Submit an application form online.
-Be aware that completing this form indicates your agreement to have the certificate or minor automatically added to your student plan if you meet the requirements.*
+Completing this form indicates your agreement to have the certificate or minor automatically added to your student plan if you meet the requirements.*